eddiearnoldz/bookmark_manager/README.md

 - Create the database using the psql command `CREATE DATABASE bookmark_manager;`
 - Connect to the database using the pqsl command `\c bookmark_manager;`
 - Run the query we have saved in the file 01_create_bookmarks_table.sql
+- To add the extra title column run the query in this file 02_add_title_to_bookkmarks.sql

 # Installing the test database
 - Connect to psql